glennhenry/Zombie-Pandemic-Recreated/game-spec.md

 ### Missions

 Missions are objectives for player to complete.
+They are assigned by NPC which is seen inside a building.

+A mission consist of a set of stages, which is the flow players follow to finish the mission.
+Each stage has some number of objectives the player must complete to progress.

 Types of missions: